Personal accident cover for car insurance explained

 - How much am I covered for?
 Personal injury policies usually pay out a fixed lump sum for specific injuries.
 But the lump sum amount offered can vary a lot between providers, so it’s worth comparing your options.

-Top tip:When working out how much cover you need, go through the consequences of an accident systematically to come up with a number.
+Top tip:It may seem a little morbid, but when working out how much cover you need, it can help go through the consequences of an accident systematically to come up with a number.
 Start with the direct implications and immediate financial consequences of each serious injury you want covered before moving on to the longer-term effects.
 Don’t forget that you may have other policies that could impact your circumstances or those of your family, such as life insurance provided by your employer. |

 How much does personal accident cover cost?